kylemcdonald/ExhaustingACrowd/readme.md

 ### Problems Building

+* 2021-8-30 `tsd reinstall` yields `ReferenceError: primordials is not defined` in `fs.js:36`.
+Googling yields info about gulp and graceful-fs incompatibilities, but not using gulp here.
+Instead looked into `tsd` version as culprit, uninstalled `@next` and looked at [version history](https://www.npmjs.com/package/tsd).
+Picked version 0.17.0 instead, from 6/3/2021, 3 months ago, instead of `@next` which is 0.6.0-beta.5 from six years ago and seems very uncommonly used.
+Get the error `The type definition index.d.ts does not exist.
+Create one and try again.` and instead try 0.13.1 from 7/4/2020.
+Same issue.
+Finally realized I only need to use `tsc` not `tsd reinstall` and 0.13.1 worked fine.
 * 2021-4-10 Currently on Node v12.18.3.
 After running `npm start` I saw the message `Error: Node Sass does not yet support your current environment: OS X 64-bit with Unsupported runtime`.
 Tried `npm rebuild node-sass`.
 Then saw the error `No Xcode or CLT version detected!`.
 Ran Xcode and let it install "additional components".
 Then ran `sudo xcode-select --reset` and ran `npm rebuild node-sass` again.
 Found [this explanation](https://github.com/nodejs/node-gyp/issues/1763) and tried upgrading `npm install node-sass@4.12.0 --save`.
 Seems like it didn't actually try upgrading.
 [Node support for node-sass](https://github.com/sass/node-sass#node-version-support-policy) says Node 12+ requires node-sass 4.12+.
 Tried adding `--force` flag.
 Installed the correct version, but `npm start` still failed.
 Switched to new machine, same Node version.
 Pulled repo and ran `npm install` from empty. `npm start` works.
 The original reason to try fixing this is that the notes weren't showing up anymore.
 But it works fine locally, which means there is a distinction between the Heroku and local versions.
 Turns out this can be fixed by setting the config variable `PGSSLMODE` to `require`.
 The hint was in the message `heroku "error: no pg_hba.conf entry for host"` and the side note: `"SSL off"`.

 ## Credits